Factorization homology of topological manifolds: -framed disks and manifolds

 \begin{definition} The symmetric monoidal $\oo$-category $\disk^B_n$ is the full $\oo$-subcategory of $\mfld^B_n$ whose objects are disjoint unions of $B$-framed $n$-dimensional Euclidean spaces. \end{definition}

-\begin{remark} Consider $\ast\ra {\sf BTop}(n)$, the basepoint of ${\sf BTop}(n)$.
-An $\ast$-structure on an $n$-manifold $M$ is then equivalent to a topological framing of the tangent microbundle $\tau_M$ of $M$,\footnote{By smoothing theory, framed topological manifolds are essentially equivalent to framed smooth manifolds except in dimension 4.} and we denote the associated $\oo$-category of framed $n$-disks as $\disk^{\fr}_n$. $\disk_n^{\fr}$ is homotopy equivalent to PROP associated to the $\cE_n$ operad of Boardman-Vogt \cite{bv}, because there is a natural homotopy equivalence $\cE_n(I) \xra\sim \Emb^{\sf fr}(\coprod_I \RR^n, \RR^n)$, the inclusion of rectilinear embeddings as framed embeddings. \end{remark}
+\begin{remark} Consider $\ast\ra \BTop(n)$, the basepoint of $\BTop(n)$.
+A $\ast$-structure on an $n$-manifold $M$ is then equivalent to a topological framing of the tangent microbundle $\tau_M$ of $M$,\footnote{By smoothing theory, framed topological manifolds are essentially equivalent to framed smooth manifolds except in dimension 4.} and we denote the associated $\oo$-category of framed $n$-disks as $\disk^{\fr}_n$.
+This symmetric monoidal $\infty$-category $\disk_n^{\fr}$ is homotopy equivalent to the PROP associated to the $\cE_n$ operad of Boardman-Vogt \cite{bv}.
+This follows because the inclusion of rectilinear embeddings as framed embeddings determines a homotopy equivalence $\cE_n(I) \xra\sim \Emb^{\sf fr}(\bigsqcup_I \RR^n, \RR^n)$ from the $I$-ary space of the $\cE_n$ operad. \end{remark}